 When you should choose a real estate agent

 The reason why 92% of sellers hire an agent can be summed up in one word, experience.
-Here’s when to choose a listing agent.
+Here’s when to select a listing agent.

 You don’t understand pricing strategy